nspcc-dev/neo-go/docs/rpc.md

 It's possible to call this method for any address with neo-go, unlike with C# node where it only works for addresses from opened wallet.

+##### `getcontractstate`

+It's possible to get non-native contract state by its ID, unlike with C# node where it only works for native contracts.

 ### Unsupported methods

 Methods listed down below are not going to be supported for various reasons